-- 1. In the Citrix Provisioning Console, expand Device Collections, and and select either a collection or a group of targets within a collection or a single target. - 2.
+- 1. In the Citrix Provisioning Console, expand Device Collections. - 2.
+Select the appropriate BDM update.
 Right-click to expose a context menu. - 3.
 In the context menu, select Target Device, then select Update BDM Partitions.

-On the Target Device Update BDM screen:
+In the Target Device Update BDM screen: